 Meet Police Auxiliary Officer Fiona Stewart.
-She joined WA Police in 1978 when she was just 22 years old and has now been employed by WA Police for 38 years.
+She joined the WA Police Force in 1978 when she was just 22 years old and has now been employed by the WA Police Force for 38 years.

 Fiona first joined as a police staff member and was a typist at Criminal Records and Lecturing Branch.
 She was responsible for typing up the criminal histories of offenders on an old FACIT typewriter using carbon paper.

-When she was 23, whilst employed as a typist with WA Police, Fiona applied to be a police officer.
+When she was 23, whilst employed as a typist with the WA Police Force, Fiona applied to be a police officer.
 She completed the entrance exams at the time and shortly after, received a letter stating that she was not suitable.

 In 1983 Fiona moved to the Fremantle Criminal Investigations Branch as a typist and receptionist.
 While she was based in Fremantle, the Fremantle Prison Riots were happening and it was also during the arrest of the Birnies – the husband and wife duo who were responsible for murdering a number of women during the 1980’s.
 As there were very few female officers working out of Fremantle at the time, she was often called upon to perform searches of females.